Contact the research staff at PCOM's Pennsylvania and Georgia locations.

 Mindy George-Weinstein received her PhD from Thomas Jefferson University and completed a postdoctoral fellowship at the University of Pennsylvania.
 She has been engaged in research and teaching throughout her career.
 Her laboratory discovered cells that regulate embryonic development, participate in wound healing and protect neurons in the retina.
 As PCOM’s Chief Research and Science Officer, Dr. George-Weinstein oversees the Division of Research that provides guidance for project development, operational support, resources and intramural funding for research activities at PCOM's locations.SELECTED WORKS

 Jane Dumsha has been with PCOM since 1995.
 She has overall responsibility for the day-to-day operation of the Office of Research and Sponsored Programs.
 Dr. Dumsha coordinates research opportunity dissemination, reviews and approves proposals to all potential sponsors, assists in review/negotiation of agreements and proposals, and coordinates internal approvals of grants, contracts, subawards and modifications.
 She is also the electronic signing official for proposals and narrative progress reports, including NIH eRA Commons and HRSA Electronic Handbooks (EHBs), and serves as the Financial Conflict of Interest officer.
 Dr. Dumsha conducts seminars on research design and methods, research considerations for trainees, funding and other resources for beginning researchers and grant writing.SELECTED WORKS

-Marcia Pastella-Brady serves as the advisor for development and management of the Division of Research's budgets at PCOM's locations.
-She is responsible for purchasing goods and services with funds from the Division of Research's operational budget and external grants for the Philadelphia location.
-Additionally, Ms. Pastella-Brady assists with staff and student travel, purchasing capital equipment and maintaining service agreements.
+Marcia Pastella-Brady and Michele Taylor serve as advisors for development and management of the Division of Research's budgets at PCOM and PCOM Georgia.
+They are responsible for purchasing goods and services with funds from the Division of Research's operational budget and external grants for the Philadelphia location.
+Additionally, they assist with staff and student travel, purchasing capital equipment and maintaining service agreements.

 Theresa Stem has been with the Office of Research and Sponsored Programs at PCOM since 1998.
 She manages research applications and protocols requiring institutional review and approval.
 Ms. Stem facilitates the review and approval process, and interprets and applies relevant federal and state laws, regulations and institutional policies and guidelines.
 She also provides training and advice to faculty, staff and student researchers on federal and institutional regulations, and the preparation of applications and consent forms.